Long Tail vs Short Tail Keywords: Which is Better for SEO?

 - Looking for recipes

-- Researching pizza history
+- Learning about pizza history

-- Seeking nutritional information
+- Checking nutritional facts

 Understanding Long-Tail Keywords

-Let's look at some real-world examples of long-tail keywords:
+Here are some examples of long-tail keywords:

 - "best running shoes for flat feet under $100"